The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Kiwi Experience

-The hop-on hop-off bus company, Kiwi Experience, follows a set route following one direction around the country.
+The hop-on hop-off bus company, Kiwi Experience, follows a set route in one direction around the country.
 Passengers have the opportunity to “hop off” the bus anywhere along the route and “hop on” another bus at a prearranged time and date.
 Certain passes allow “unlimited travel” meaning you can do the route multiple times while your pass is valid (usually 12 months from your start date) as long as you travel in order and when there is availability.
 For a complete review of Kiwi Experience’s hop-on hop-off bus tour, head to What is it Really Like to Travel with Kiwi Experience?

 Kiwi Experience also operates a number of all-inclusive bus tours called “Small Group Tours“.
 They follow a set route around the country in a predetermined number of days.
-Accommodation and some meals are included (mostly breakfast).
+Accommodations and some meals are included (mostly breakfast).
 Some activities are included in the pass with options to add on paid activities.

 Inclusions with Kiwi Experience